gragland/react-component-data/README.md

 ### Component

-Give your component a `getData()` static method which returns an object containing the props that your component should receive.
+The only change you need to make to your component is to give it a `getData()` static method which returns an object containing the props that it would like to receive.
 On server-side render (and subsequent client-side render/re-hydration) your component will get those props on its initial mount.
 If a component is not rendered server-side its props will be fetched asyncronously and you can manage your component's loading state however you wish.